 9. Write A Press Release

 Publishing fresh content on your website is another way to increase SEO and provide value for customers and prospects.
 Press releases are the perfect way to capitalize on new goings-on within your company, such as a new location, new or product.
 You never know: The local paper may pick up on the event and publish it to their site, too – extending its reach.

 10. Use Review Sites

 Local review sites like Yelp let businesses set up a profile.
 When a consumer performs a search, your business will show up.
 You can also invite customers to write a review on Yelp, creating a source for online testimonials.

-The best insurance agents are the ones that can adapt to the times.
+The best life insurance producers are the ones that can adapt to the times.
 These online marketing ideas are for the insurance agent who’s realized the digital age cannot be ignored.
 Try one of the methods and see what kind of results you get.
 Choose another, and give it your all.

 How to do life insurance prospecting in the digital age

 - Get on YouTube

 - Use review sites